Patentable business methods

 A patent may be granted for a business method where the method directly involves a physical form or device to bring about a useful product.

-The application of technology for automation of a business method must be directly involved in a substantial way, not an incidental way.
+The application of technology for conducting a business method must be directly involved in a substantial way, not an incidental way.
+In other words, technology used to implement a business method should be improved in some technical way.

-The business method must be new and inventive in order to be patented.
+A computer implemented business method must be also be new and inventive in order to be patented.

 If your invention meets these criteria, you may consider seeking patent protection.